Space Jam: A New Legacy: Voice cast

-In addition to voicing and providing motion capture for the Goon Squad, Davis, Lillard, Thompson, Ogwumike and Taurasi appear as themselves in live-action cameos when Dom meets them at a gathering attended by LeBron.
+In addition to providing the Goon Squad's voices and motion capture performances, their portrayers appear as themselves in live-action cameos when Dom meets them at a gathering attended by his father.

 Looney Tunes characters who appear in non-speaking roles include Wile E. Coyote, Gossamer, K-9, Beaky Buzzard, Cecil Turtle, Charlie Dog, The Three Bears, The Crusher, Witch Hazel, Sam Sheepdog, Rocky and Mugsy, Playboy Penguin and Nasty Canasta.
 Penelope Pussycat was present in the film's merchandising and advertising as part of the Tune Squad, but did not appear in the film proper.

 The Nerdlucks, the central antagonists of the original film, appear as spectators during the game via archival footage.
 James confirmed prior to its release that their Monstars forms would not appear in the film.